ivanc2002/livelywallpaper-chromeos/README.md

-## Lively Wallpaper for Chrome OS
+## Wallplayper for Chrome OS

-This is sort of a port, demake, whatever you want to call it of Lively Wallpaper by rocksdanister.
-It can be run on any Chrome OS device from your own personal one to a school/enterprise managed one as long as the github.io domain is not blocked and the ability to install PWAs is also not restricted.
+Get live and interactive wallpapers for your Chrome OS device.
+I made this working around the limitations of a managed device from a school or workplace, it does not need the Linux container or even the Play Store to be enabled.
+This is because managed devices usually restrict the Linux container, and also I don't wan't to publish to the Play Store since that requires a registration fee, approval by Google, and overall is just pretty involved.

-A preview of release 1.0 is available here: https://ivanc2002.github.io/livelywallpaper-chromeos
+Release 1.1 is available here: https://ivanc2002.github.io/livelywallpaper-chromeos

 ## Planned Improvements
 - fix bitrate issues i've been having on some devices for youtube embed based wallpapers.

 ## Changelog

+### release 1.1
+changed name and logo.

 ### release 1.0_preview
 B variant releases have been merged to main releases. most improvements have been completed. (better interface, more wallpapers, wallpaper image previews, interactive wallpapers, dynamic wallpapers).